Avibah/Sound-Space-Quantum-Editor/README.md

 NOTE: The source code here has been copied to a new branch in the main repository, '1.9+ rewrite'

-All future releases and changes to the editor will be posted there instead of through this fork
+All future releases and changes to the editor will be posted there instead of through this fork (you do NOT have to manually download the editor from there, just update to 1.9.1.6 and it'll do so automatically!)